 About the Species

 Harp seals live throughout the cold waters of the North Atlantic and Arctic Oceans.
+Three populations in the Barents Sea, East Coast of Greenland, and Northwest Atlantic Ocean are recognized based on geographic distribution as well as morphological, genetic, and behavioral differences.
 These seals are named after the black patch on their back, which looks like a harp.

 Harp seals gather in large groups of up to several thousand to molt and breed.
 Although they live in cold water, harp seal pups are born without any protective fat.
 Newborns quickly develop a thick layer of blubber while nursing.

 Harp seals, like all marine mammals, are protected under the Marine Mammal Protection Act.
 NOAA Fisheries is committed to conserving and protecting harp seals.
 Our scientists and partners use a variety of innovative techniques to study, learn more about, and protect this species.

 To manage harp seals in U.S. waters, we have grouped them into western North Atlantic stock.
 Based on the most recent survey, our scientists estimate that there are about 7 million seals in this stock.

 Harp seals are part of the true seal family.
 All true seals have short flippers, which they use to move in a caterpillar-like motion on land.
 They do not have external ear flaps.

 Harp seals are about 5 to 6 feet long, weigh about 260 to 300 pounds, and have a robust body with a small, flat head.
 They have a narrow snout and eight pairs of teeth in both the upper and lower jaws.
 Their front flippers have thick, strong claws, while their back flippers have smaller, narrower claws.